 In addition to tuition fees, educational expenses such as study material, books, stationery, travel, accommodation, etc., can often be covered by grants.
 Unlike scholarships, grants are usually need-based and not awarded based on academic performance.

-Graduate Teaching Assistantships and Graduate Research Assistantships are two common forms of assistantships available at many Universities.
+Graduate Teaching Assistantships and Graduate Research Assistantships are two common forms of Graduate Assistantships available at many Universities.
 An assistantship earns students a stipend, which can assist in offsetting some of the cost of education.

-Being employed on campus by a University is another way of funding higher education.
+Employing on campus by a university is another way to fund higher education.
 Salary from such part-time work should be adequate to cover a portion of the tuition fee or pay for some educational expenses.

-Students can apply for federal loans, bank loans, and private loans, which are generally given out on interest payments.
-However, one should note that late or deferred payments will certainly translate into increased student debt.
+Students can apply for federal, bank, and private loans, generally given out on interest payments.
+However, one should note that late or deferred payments will undoubtedly translate into increased student debt.

 An online Master’s in International Relations is usually an expensive pursuit.
 Tuition fees can run into thousands of dollars, funded by spirited individuals and foundations through scholarships and fellowships to deserving students.
 From the many such awards out there, here are a few to explore: